diracyoon/GEM_QC_SW/README.md

 ### class Client
 The class Client communicates HV module via class Server as class QC_Base requests.
 ### QC_Base
-The class QC_Base do most of things for QC such as controlling class Client, making result log and ETC.
+The class QC_Base does most of things for QC such as controlling class Client, making result log and ETC.
 ### Preparation_QC_Long
 Daughter class of QC_Base.
 Function for Preparation of QC Long are defined in here.
 ### QC_Long